 - Ireland – Regulated under *TDP: As of May 2017 Ireland is under the two-tier program that so many other European nations are.
 Plenty of shops and fairly liberal policies with minimal taxation.

 - Israel– Regulated like tobacco: Big tobacco brand electronic cigarettes are the easiest to find here.
 No smoking in enclosed and public spaces.

-- Jamaica– Not Banned: But they can not be imported.
+- Jamaica– Permitted: But they can not be imported.
 Which means that traveling here with one of these products is at your own risk.
 Many travelers report having customs confiscate their e-cigarettes and vapor devices.
 As for use of the product, anywhere smoking is allowed only.
 Plenty of shops for in Country purchases.

 - Japan – Permitted: Shops are not allowed to sell nicotine-containing fluid, however, people can have nicotine-containing products shipped to them for personal use.
 Keep quantities low and be prepared for a few questions.